Learn how to shop for groceries with zero waste in mind. From the grocery store, to your kitchen,reduce waste while shopping.

 2. Pick Loose Produce

 Choosing produce options involves many factors, but it is most important to choose fruit and vegetable items that are package free.
-If you are purchasing food with packages on them or if they come in bags make sure these can be composted at home.
+If you are purchasing food with packages on them or if they come in thermoform packaging make sure these can be composted at home.

 Even for wet produce, avoid plastic bags.
 Many stores now sell leafy greens, broccoli and herbs without packaging.
 If you are placing those items in a reusable produce bag, make sure you put them in a corner of your cart or basket away from things that shouldn’t be wet.